Salta, Argentina

 Lions tour

 Not sure what it’s called these days but will always be Kings Park to rugby fans around the world.
-Ridiculously steep and spectacular main stands, fantastic brai culture out the back and usually bathed in sun although famously the was played in a monsoon.
+Ridiculously steep and spectacular main stands, fantastic brai culture out the back and usually bathed in sun although famously the 1995 World Cup was played in a monsoon.
 Durban is a rugby city, it’s a walk up ground with everybody arriving from the bars or the beach and the atmosphere crackles from the start.
-Remembered by most over here for the 1997 Lions win but a long and illustrious history.
+Remembered by most over here for the 1997 win but a long and illustrious history.

 Not sure what it’s called these days but will always be Kings Park to rugby fans around the world.
 Ridiculously steep and spectacular main stands, fantastic brai culture out the back and usually bathed in sun although famously the 1995 World Cup final was played in a monsoon.
 Durban is a rugby city, it’s a walk up ground with everybody arriving from the bars or the beach and the atmosphere crackles from the start.
 Remembered by most over here for the 1997 Lions win but a long and illustrious history.